Behavior and Use of Facilities

 Behavior & Use of Facilities

 The Missouri River Regional Library Board of Trustees strives to maintain safe and secure facilities for public library service.
 The Library Board and staff have the right and responsibility to protect the safety of all library patrons and to maintain order on library property, which includes setting rules of behavior and regulations for the use of library buildings.
 These rules do not replace or preclude the use of good judgment on the part of library staff in specific situations.

-Approved: August 21, 2018
+Approved: November 20, 2018

 Patron Code of Conduct:

 In order to fulfill its mission, the Missouri River Regional Library is committed to providing a safe and positive atmosphere for patrons in our libraries.
 Any behavior that threatens this atmosphere will not be tolerated.
-Such behavior includes the harassment of patrons or staff, any interference with staff members in the performance of their duties, lingering in the children’s area without library intent, and any other behavior that would interfere with legitimate library activity.
+Such behavior includes the harassment of patrons or staff, any interference with staff members in the performance of their duties, lingering in the youth services area without library intent, and any other behavior that would interfere with legitimate library activity.
 Library users who fail to behave responsibly, or who act in violation of our policies, may be asked to leave.

 In accordance with the patron code of conduct:

-- The library and its grounds are an alcohol, smoke, tobacco, vapor, and drug-free environment.
+- The library and its grounds are an alcohol, smoke, tobacco, vapor and drug-free environment.

-- Solicitation of funds and sales of goods by the general public are not allowed on library property
+- Solicitation of funds and sale of goods by the general public are not allowed on library property